 Our very first loans were for $1,500 to Charles and Florence Stentz to build a home at 400 Maple Park and $7,500 to Robert and Mary Dorgah to construct their residence at 1016 Main.
 Stentz, a sales clerk with Buckeye Extract Company and Dorgah, manager of the Olympia office of Pacific Telephone and Telegraph Company had to wait a couple months after their loans were approved to start construction because disbursal of the loan money needed to be delayed until the deposits could support it.

 From the very beginning, business at OlyFed has been built on the simple equation of locals helping locals.
 It’s why everyone gets the same great rate on a home loan, regardless of credit score.
 It’s why people, not computers, make decisions.
 It’s why if rates go down before closing, we automatically give you the best deal.
 It’s why we have a special affordable home loan program for people earning less than 80% of median income and why we finance homes for South Puget Sound’s Habitat for Humanity clients.
+It’s also why we launched our Neighbor2Neighbor initiative, which provides funding to local affordable housing organizations each time we close on a new mortgage or construction loan.
 That’s what banking that’s mutual is all about.